Matthew-Jennings/anchorpy/README.md

 ## Still in development.

-- Provides a user-friendly python interface for [Anchor-Protocol](https://app.anchorprotocol.com/) activities.
+- A user-friendly python interface for [Anchor-Protocol](https://app.anchorprotocol.com/) activities.
-- Will includes a useful tool for automatically managing Earn and Borrow to, for example, help avoid liquidations.
+- A tool for automatically managing Anchor Earn and Borrow in order to, for example, help avoid liquidations.